 Frequently Asked Questions (FAQs)

-AKU has invested in the creation of the Data Innovation Office that is focused on supporting research projects that employ data intensive methodologies.
-The CDIO deploys all projects on a modern data stack utilizing cloud technologies and open-source algorithms.
-A key mandate for the CDIO office is to leverage data in innovative ways to address population health challenges in East Africa thereby leapfrogging over many traditional Western methodologies.
+AKU has invested in the creation of the Data Innovation Office that is focused on supporting research projects employing data intensive methodologies.
+The DIO deploys all projects on a modern data stack utilizing cloud technologies and open-source algorithms.
+A key mandate for the DIO office is to leverage data in innovative ways to address population health challenges in East Africa thereby leapfrogging over many traditional Western methodologies.

 What does the Data Innovation Office (DIO) do?